 Step Up to Leadership-This is a 12-session course designed for low-income people who are interested in making a difference in their local community.
 There is a strong focus on developing leadership skills, service on non-profit boards, public speaking and grant writing.
 The goal of this program is to offer low-income people a voice and skills to make change in their community.

 Summer Food Program-The Summer Food Program is available to all children through age 18, as well as disabled adults 18-21 who are enrolled in public or private school during the regular school year.
-The Summer Food Program for 2014 is currently serving 4 counties and providing free lunches at 13 different locations.
-Click on the your county below to see the locations:

 Information on all programs administered by East Missouri Action Agency, Inc. may be obtained from any Community Services Office, or by contacting the Keri McCrorey, Community Services Department Head.